a11ce/new-take-on-jms-analogy/docs/games.md

 # ***Games***

+To play the games, run `python3 gameName.py [-s]`.
+Add `-s` to run a server or omit it for singleplayer.
+In singleplayer, the player may enter a shared game code.
+If two players enter the same code, they will be given the same prompt so scores may be compared fairly.
+If the player does not intend to compare their score, they may place a medium sized rock on their numpad a few times.

 ## Classic Word Ladder
 Word ladder, invented by Lewis Carroll, is a puzzle in which a player is given two words.
 The player must transform one word to the other by means of single letter substitution, where all substitutions must result in a word.

 One of Carroll's examples is as follows:
 ```head
 heal
 teal